drguenther/A/README.md

 Start the small Batch file BA.BAT.
 The compiler compiles itself and calls the Netwide Assembler(NASM).
 ##Functions
 ##History
-- AS of 1.1.2015 I set the software as free software under the MIT license.
+As of 1.1.2015 I set the software as free software under the MIT license.
--You find a very old version from 2009 here: http://sourceforge.net/projects/pla/ It includes with source compiler, command interpreter an the game Towers of Hanoi.
+You find a very old version from 2009 here: http://sourceforge.net/projects/pla/ It includes with source compiler, command interpreter an the game Towers of Hanoi.
 ##Home
 Website: https://github.com/drguenther/A